PeterWinzell/GDP-melco/report/report.md

 The implementation was succesfully demonstrated at the Genivi AMM meeting in Birmimham - 10 - 11 May, 2017[10].
 We implemented an Android client[11] that subscribed to speed and rpm and that was able to toggle the parking brake and the cruise control of an openDS[12] simulated car.

 **iPhone demo**<br>
 We also tested to an iPhone client[13] that listened to the speed signal in a similar fashion.
-This client was written in Swift x.x.
+This client was written in Swift.

 **HTML5 demo**<br>
 We used a test client[14] that were written in HTML5/Javascript to demonstrate the getVSS(getMetaData) request.